Black Hole Sun: Music video

 The surreal and apocalyptic music video for "Black Hole Sun" was directed by British video director Howard Greenhalgh, produced by Megan Hollister for Why Not Films (London, England), shot by Ivan Bartos, and features post-production work by 525 Post Production (Hollywood, California) and Soho 601 Effects (London).
-The video follows a suburban neighborhood and its vain inhabitants with comically exaggerated grins, which are eventually swallowed up when the Sun suddenly turns into a black hole, while the band performs the song somewhere in an open field.
-In the video, Cornell can be seen wearing a fork necklace given to him by Shannon Hoon of Blind Melon.
+The video follows a suburban neighborhood and its vain inhabitants with grotesquely exaggerated grins, which are eventually swallowed up when the Sun suddenly turns into a black hole, while the band performs the song somewhere in an open field.
+In the video, Cornell is wearing a fork necklace given to him by Shannon Hoon of Blind Melon.
 In an online chat, the band stated that the video "was entirely the director's idea", and added, "Our take on it was that at that point in making videos, we just wanted to pretend to play and not look that excited about it."
 They said that the video was one of the few Soundgarden videos the band was satisfied with.

-The video was released in June 1994.
+The video premiered on MTV's late-night alternative rock program 120 Minutes on June 12, 1994.
 After several weeks of airplay on MTV, a second version of the video was substituted containing more elaborate visual effects than the original, including the addition of a computer-generated black hole.
-The music video for "Black Hole Sun" became a hit on MTV and received the award for Best Metal/Hard Rock Video at the 1994 MTV Video Music Awards.
+"Black Hole Sun" became a hit on MTV and received the award for Best Metal/Hard Rock Video at the 1994 MTV Video Music Awards.
+Same year, it was nominated for Best Clip of the Year in the category for Alternative/Modern Rock at the 1994 Billboard Music Video Awards.
 In 1995, it received the Clio Award for Alternative Music Video.
 The video is available on the CD-ROM Alive in the Superunknown.